-Next January we are offering a Wilderness First Responder Re-Certification class through the Wilderness Medical Institute of the National Outdoor Leadership School (WMI of NOLS).
-WFR-R is an 24-hour, 3-day intensive course in wilderness medical response.
+This January we are offering a Wilderness First Responder Re-Certification course through the Wilderness Medical Institute (WMI) of the National Outdoor Leadership School (NOLS).
+WMI's WFR-R is an 24-hour, 3-day intensive course in wilderness medical response.

 Are your wilderness medicine protocols on the tip of your tongue or in the bottom of your pack?
 This 3-day scenario-based course is designed as review and practice of evacuation and decision making guidelines.
 It also provides current updates in the wilderness medicine field.
 There will be a written examination at the beginning of this course.